karboosx/procer/docs/custom_functions.md

 The `supports` method should return `true` if the function is supported by the provider, otherwise it should return `false`.

-The `custom_function` method should have a `Context` object as the first argument and an array of arguments as the second argument.
+The `custom_function` method receives the `Context` object as its first argument, followed by the function's arguments as individual parameters (not an array).

-The `Context` object contains the variables that were defined in the Procer code.
+The `Context` object provides access to the variables defined in the Procer code.

 ## Using custom functions